How to measure your ketone levels

 Test Your Urine

-When you first go into ketosis your liver will produce excess ketones (more than your caloric requirements) and these will be excreted through the urine.
-All you have to do is wee on the end of Ketostix, wait 15 seconds–like a pregnancy test–and then match the colour with the chart on the packaging.
+When you first go into ketosis, your liver will produce excess ketones (more than your caloric requirements), and these will be excreted through the urine.
+All you have to do is wee on the end of Ketone Urine Stick, wait 15 seconds (like a pregnancy test) and then match the colour with the chart on the packaging.

 A reading of 0.5mmol of ketones indicates mild ketosis.
-Therapeutic ketosis occurs between 2mmol to 5mmol of ketone levels; this is when you really experience the anti-inflammatory, anti-aging and healing effect of ketosis and is the point at which bad cells are starved of glucose and recycled back into the system (apoptosis).
+Therapeutic ketosis occurs between 2mmol to 5mmol of ketone levels.
+This is when you really experience the anti-inflammatory, anti-aging and healing effect of ketosis.
+It is the point at which bad cells are starved of glucose and recycled back into the system (apoptosis).
 Above 5mmol denotes that you are in even deeper ketosis but studies have shown that there is no added metabolic benefit and this could be an issue if you have diabetes.

-Once you become fat adapted, your liver will become more efficient at creating ketones and therefore fewer ketones will be flushed out in the urine.
-So Ketostix are a great way to quickly measure ketone levels, particularly in the first few months of transitioning to the ketogenic diet.
-It’s also important to be aware that your hydration levels can impact the reading–the more hydrated you are, the more diluted your urine and thus it will appear as though you are releasing fewer ketones.
+Once you become fat-adapted, your liver will become more efficient at creating ketones and therefore, fewer ketones will be flushed out in the urine.
+So, Ketostix are a great way to quickly measure ketone levels, particularly in the first few months of transitioning to the ketogenic diet.
+It’s also important to be aware that your hydration levels can impact the reading–the more hydrated you are, the more diluted your urine and thus, it will appear as though you are releasing fewer ketones.
+Dr Anna Cabeca’s Ketosticks also measure your urine PH too–indicating how acidic or alkaline you are.

 Test Your Breath

-A Ketonix Breath Analyser will measure the acetone ketone in your breath (sometimes linked with bad breath during ketosis and fasting).
-Ketonix measures the degree to which your body is burning fat for fuel, rather than the amount of Beta-Hydroxybutyate in your blood or urine.
+The Acetrack Breath Analyser will measure the acetone ketone in your breath (sometimes linked with bad breath during ketosis and fasting).
+Acetone is a byproduct of burning ketones for energy and thus an indicator of your fat burning metabolism.
+Actrack Ketone Breathalyser measures the degree to which your body is burning fat for fuel, rather than the amount of Beta-Hydroxybutyrate in your blood or urine.

-The Ketonix Breath Analyser is a reusable, reliable, efficient and the ‘cleanest’ way to get an accurate ketone reading.
+The Acetrack Breath Analyser is a reusable, reliable, efficient and the ‘cleanest’ way to get an accurate ketone reading.
 You can buy one here.

 Test Your blood